A Russian Fan's Perspective On A Most Unusual Gold Medal Ceremony In Pyeongchang

 "I was waiting, really looking forward to these games," Kim said, "and suddenly, I was greatly disappointed."

-On Sunday, the International Olympic Committee said it would not yet left the suspension of Russia's Olympic Committee, citing the two new doping cases — but it left the door open for the suspension to lapse soon, if other Russian athletes in Pyeongchang don't fail their drug tests.
+On Sunday, the International Olympic Committee said it would not yet lift the suspension of Russia's Olympic committee, citing the two new doping cases — but it left the door open for the suspension to lapse soon, if other Russian athletes in Pyeongchang don't fail their drug tests.

 With Zagitova and Medvedeva as the strong favorites to win the gold medal, Kim attended their three main figure skating events — in the team competition, the short program and the free program.

-"During all these competitions we were sitting with Americans and with Canadians and today I was sitting near Japanese," she said.
-"And people are really friendly... and they want to enjoy sport, they want to enjoy events" and celebrate, she said.
+"During all these competitions, we were sitting with Americans and with Canadians, and today, I was sitting near Japanese," she said.
+"And people are really friendly ... and they want to enjoy sport, they want to enjoy events" and celebrate, she said.

-Tthese Winter Olympics have divided her emotions in a variety of ways, Kim said.
-She adores Evgenia Medvedeva, and is amazed by her talent.
+These Winter Olympics have divided her emotions in a variety of ways, Kim said.
+She adores Medvedeva and is amazed by her talent.
 But she understands that Zagitova is a young and rising star.

 She wept as she watched the medal ceremony, Kim said: "I was proud greatly.
 It was from one side, tears of pride and happiness.
 From another side, I regretted greatly we can't see our flag."